yasir23/Eliza-yield-farming/docs/docs/advanced/deploy-eliza-to-tee-with-oasis-rofl.md

 2. **Oasis-provided Deployment** (using nodes maintained by the Oasis Protocol Foundation)
 3. **Third-party Deployment** (using other provider's infrastructure)

-Here's a comprehensive example configuration:
+For illustration, here's a comprehensive example configuration:

 ```yaml
 name: eliza